Skip to main content.

 Right: Another timeline as it was first encountered by Ganter.
 Photos by Granville Ganter.
 Courtesy of Granville Ganter.

-The absence of Peabody's mural charts from the archive has prompted me to undertake a project to reimagine and restage Peabody's immersive learning experience for the present.Working with my research group, in a team that has involved multiple cohorts of students over multiple years, we first created a touch matrix made of strips of copper tape.The matrix works like a computer keyboard, with columns and rows of conductive material—in this case, the copper tape—separated by foam spacer.
+The absence of Peabody's mural charts from the archive prompted me to reimagine Peabody's embodied pedagogy for the present.Working with my research group, in a team that involved multiple cohorts of students over multiple years, we first created a three-foot by three-foot touch matrix made of strips of copper tape.The matrix works like a computer keyboard, with columns and rows of conductive material--in this case, the copper tape--separated by foam spacer.
 When a person presses on a square of the grid, the two layers of copper tape touch each other, creating a connection.
-Above the touch matrix sits a cloth topper, also fabricated by members of the lab, that approximates the visual features of Peabody's original charts.The topper holds in place a series of strips of individually addressable LEDs, resulting in a 30 x 30 grid that can be programmed to display Peabody's "painted centuries," as she sometimes described them.While Peabody used a stick to point to specific events on the grid, the Floor Chart responds to touch; users can press on individual squares in order to cycle through the possible colors of each chart, allowing them to engage their whole bodies in the creation of chronological charts of their own.
+Above the touch matrix sits a cloth topper, also fabricated by members of the lab, that approximates the visual features of Peabody’s original charts.The topper holds in place a series of strips of individually addressable LEDs, resulting in a 30 x 30 grid that can be programmed to display her “painted centuries.”
+While Peabody used a stick to point to specific events on the grid, our “Floor Chart,” as we named our project, responds to touch; users can press on individual squares in order to cycle through the possible colors of each chart, allowing them to engage multiple senses in the creation of chronological charts of their own.

 A photo of the completed Floor Chart.
 LEDs in a variety of colors illuminate a smattering of squares across the chart.